talon-one/TalonOne.cs/docs/ManagementApi.md

             var catalogId = 789;  // long | The ID of the catalog.
-You can find the ID in the Campaign Manager in **Account** > **Tools** > **Cart item catalogs**. var pageSize = 789;  // long? | The number of items in the response. (optional)  (default to 1000) var skip = 789;  // long? | The number of items to skip when paging through large result sets. (optional) var withTotalResultSize = true;  // bool? | When this flag is set, the result includes the total size of the result, across all pages.
-This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.  (optional) var sku = new List<string>(); // List<string> | Filter results by one or more SKUs.
+You can find the ID in the Campaign Manager in **Account** > **Tools** > **Cart item catalogs**. var pageSize = 789;  // long? | The number of items in the response. (optional)  (default to 1000) var skip = 789;  // long? | The number of items to skip when paging through large result sets. (optional) var withTotalResultSize = true;  // bool? | When this flag is set, the result includes the total number of results for this query.
+This might decrease performance on large data sets.  - When `true`: `totalResultSize` contains the total number of results for this query. - When `false`: Only `hasMore` is returned, and it is set to `true` when there are more results than shown on the page.  (optional) var sku = new List<string>(); // List<string> | Filter results by one or more SKUs.
 Must be exact match. (optional) var productNames = new List<string>(); // List<string> | Filter results by one or more product names.
 Must be exact match. (optional)

             try
             {
                 // List items in a catalog
-                InlineResponse20037 result = apiInstance.ListCatalogItems(catalogId, pageSize, skip, withTotalResultSize, sku, productNames);
+                InlineResponse20039 result = apiInstance.ListCatalogItems(catalogId, pageSize, skip, withTotalResultSize, sku, productNames);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)